nuuuwan/news_lk3_data/README.md

 Thus, the Colombo Fort Magistrate’s Court has issued a 72-hour detention order under the Prevention of Terrorism Act (PTA) to interrogate the suspect, after the CID reported facts to the courts regarding the repatriation of “Piyuma”.

-However, the Colombo Fort Magistrate has also ordered that the 72 hours be counted from the day he was brought back to the island.
+However, the Colombo Fort Magistrate has also ordered that the 72 hours be counted retrospectively from Feb.15, the day he was brought back to the island.

-◼️
+“Piyuma” is reportedly the main accomplice of the notorious underworld figure and drug trafficker Salindu Malshika Gunaratne alias “Kudu Salindu,” who is also currently in the custody of the CID.

+According to the Public Security Ministry, the criminal suspect was brought back to the island by a special team of the CID.

+...

 [Data](articles/14bbab5b.json)